It is no secret that a recognizable and loved brand is one of the most valuable assets a company owns.

 Simply put, your brand is defined by a customer’s overall perception of your business.

 The founder of Amazon, Jeff Bezos, says it even better: “Your brand is what other people say about you when you’re not in the room.”

 In today’s market of Bangladesh, a successful brand has to be consistent in communication and experience, across many applications:

 - Environment (storefront or office)

 - Website & online advertising

 - Sales & customer service

-Now, the question may arise, is a brand-building really simple?
-The truth is-branding doesn’t happen overnight or even in a few months.
+Now, the question may arise, is brand-building really simple?
+The truth is-branding that doesn’t happen overnight or even in a few months.

 Building a brand identity is definitely a process.
 However, the ongoing effort will result in establishing long-term relationships with your customers.